zagui440s/personalCP/8FullStackApp/day1/full-stack-app.md

 </nav>
 ```

-> This will make sure that the user is only able to see the link to the HomePage and the button to Log Out once the user has successfully signed in/up otherwise only the Register or Log In links will be displayed.
+> This will make sure that the user is only able to see the link to the HomePage and the button to Log Out once the user has successfully signed in/up, otherwise only the Register or Log In links will be displayed.

 2. Keeping the user signed in and redirected to the correct page

-> Today we will be utilizing a new React hook that we haven't talked about `useRef()`. `useRef` is a built-in hook that provides a way to create a mutable reference to a DOM element or a value that persists across renders.
-In this case we will be utilizing it to keep track of the users last visited location enabling us to reroute the user to their last visited page every time they refresh the page.
+> Today we will be utilizing a new React hook that we haven't talked about: `useRef()`. `useRef` is a built-in hook that provides a way to create a mutable reference to a DOM element or a value that persists across renders.
+We will be utilizing it to keep track of the users last visited location enabling us to reroute the user to their last visited page every time they refresh the page.

 ```javascript
 //App.jsx